JBurrellIRL/ProjectFive/README.md

 ## Business Model

 JB's Record Store's Business Model is Business to Consumer (B2C).
 The products for sale in the store are sold directly by the store owner to consumers.
 A customer of JB's Record Store would most likely be someone who is interested in growing their own record collection, or is interested in browsing rare and hard-to-find items and finding their current market value.

+## Marketing

+### SEO

+For this store, keyword research was performed by analysing Google search results, checking competitor's keywords and by utilising wordtracker.com.
+The keywords most relevant to the store have been added to the site's meta-keywords and meta description.
+I also used recommended keywords in headings, site content, <strong></strong> tags and image alt-text across the site.

+### Building Trust

+I included a Reviews section in the site, which a user can reach through the link provided in the site footer.
+Including a reviews/testimonials section helps to build trust with my audience.
+I also included both a Terms & Conditions page and a Privacy Policy page, which will help to reassure any potential customers that they're dealing with a reputable store that takes their privacy and user experience seriously.